appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 #### Inline editing

-Inline editing allows you to edit a cell contents in the table columns, and can be enabled for the whole column or at the cell level based on a condition.
+Inline editing allows users to edit cell contents in the table columns.
+You can enable it for the whole column, or you can use code to enable it for only particular cells.
 You can also allow users to add new rows of data to the Table.
 Read more about Inline editing [here](./#inline-editing).

 ### Binding Properties